7 arrested in Bosnia over wartime killings of civilians

-SARAJEVO, Bosnia-Herzegovina (AP) — Authorities in Bosnia on Wednesday arrested seven Bosnian Serb former military officers and troops suspected in the killing of 44 Bosniak civilians during the 1992-95 war.
+SARAJEVO, Bosnia-Herzegovina (AP) — Authorities in Bosnia on Wednesday arrested seven former Bosnian Serb military officers and troops who are suspected in the killing of 44 civilians during the 1992-95 Bosnian War.

-In all, nine people are suspected of the September 1992 crime in the area of Sokolac, in southeastern Bosnia, Bosnia’s prosecutor’s office said in a statement.
+In all, nine people are suspected of killing the Bosniak civilians in September 1992 in the area of Sokolac, in southeastern Bosnia, the Bosnian prosecutor’s office said in a statement.

-Bosnian Serbs separated men from women in the Bosniak village of Novoseoci before taking the men away to a nearby waste dump where they were killed, the statement said.
+Bosnian Serbs separated men and boys from women and girls in the village of Novoseoci before taking the male Bosniaks away to a nearby waste dump and killing them, the statement said.

-The victims, aged 14-82, were left at the dump site and covered in waste.
-Bosnian Serbs later blew up a local mosque in Novoseoci and threw its parts over the victims' bodies at the dump area.
+The bodies of the victims, ages 14-82, were left at the dump site and covered in waste.
+Bosnian Serbs later blew up a local mosque in Novoseoci and threw its parts over the bodies at the dump area.

 All but one of the victims' remains have been exhumed from the site, prosecutors said.
 They had a total 178 wounds inflicted by firearms.